grill66/grill66.github.io/_pages/about.md

 ---

 I am interested in program synthesis, verification, and system security.
-My ultimate goal is to build the system that fully automates the program development cycle that encompasses code generation, program testing, and patching.
+My ultimate goal is to build systems that fully automate the program development cycle that encompasses code generation, program testing, and patching.

 In the recent days, I am focusing on automatically producing efficient and correct program patches for found bugs.
 I hope my work contributes to the community from both theoretical and practical perspectives.